Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-We note the EPM method of estimation had significant issues when attempting to apply this method to real data.
-As discussed in the simulation case studies, we found that the method produced a much more stable result when using higher starting percentiles for the grid search method for maximizing the log-likelihood function.
-However, for the simulated and real case, we could not resolve the issue of when the data appears to have an \textit{actual} negative shape parameter, thus resulting in a shape parameter multiple magnitudes higher than what we achieve through MLE and Pickands estimation techniques.
+We note the empirical percentile method of estimation has significant issues when attempting to apply this method to real data.
+We found that the method produces a much more stable result when using higher starting percentiles for the grid search method for maximizing the log-likelihood function.
+However, for the simulated and real case there seems to be a systematic bias in the estimation under the empirical percentile method but not the MLE when the data appears to have an \textit{actual} negative shape parameter.
 It should also be noted that the starting percentile used for this method was the 50th percentile.

+In general we found little difference in the estimated model parameters at each of the sampling frequencies and on these grounds we proceed with discussion of the 10 seconds sampling rate.
+The consistent presence of these features at all these sampling rates allows us to conclude that irrespective of whether a high frequency trading strategy targets the ultra-high frequency range or is generally volume sensitive, these features need to be accounted for in LOB liquidity studies, LOB resilience studies and execution studies.The premise of this conclusion is that such activities tend to take place at the high frequencies ($<1$ second).